 American Buffalo Gold Coin

 The American Gold Buffalo is the first 24-karat coin minted in the United States.
-It was released by the U.S. government in 2006 who required the coins to be minted from gold mined in America.
+It was released by the U.S. government in 2006 which required the coins to be minted from gold mined in America.
 It gets its classic looks from the original James Earle Fraser design for the Buffalo Nickel.
 This design was commissioned in the 1900s by President Franklin Roosevelt.

 Its face holds the austere, aquiline features of a Native American Chieftain with two feathers tied high in his hair.
 On the reverse is the proud profile of an American Buffalo gazing westward.